 In the first quarter of 2008, we called our floating rate senior convertible securities due 2033 ("floating rate convertible securities") for redemption at their principal amount plus accrued and unpaid interest.
 In lieu of redemption, substantially all of the holders elected to convert their securities.
 We issued approximately 7.0 million shares of common stock to settle these conversions and other privately negotiated exchanges.
 All of our floating rate convertible securities have been cancelled and retired.

-In connection with these transactions, we incurred \$1.1 million of expenses which were reported in "Investment and other (income) loss" in the accompanying Consolidated Statements of Income.
-During the quarter, we reclassified \$18.3 million of accumulated deferred tax liabilities attributable to these securities to stockholders' equity.
+In connection with these transactions, we incurred \$1.1 million of expenses in the first quarter of 2008 which were reported in "Investment and other (income) loss" and reclassified \$18.3 million of deferred tax liabilities to stockholders' equity.